Credit Score - What is it & how does it affect you?

 How is Credit Score Calculated

 Your credit score is an automatic calculation obtained using information from loan enquiries and ongoing credit.
 Also, there is other information used, such as current and past addresses, plus the age of the credit file.
 Although, the scoring algorithm isn't available; it's not too difficult to understand how your score is determined.

 Information that contributes to your Credit Score

 - Furthermore, credit applications should be limited to no more than 2 in 12 months to maintain your credit score.
 Therefore, substantial numbers of online credit applications & searches for credit can impact your score.
 Such as where-ever you authorise access to your credit file for online credit applications.

-- Example, if you apply for finance through a payday lender, this will severely affect your score.
+- For example, if you apply for finance through a payday lender, this will severely affect your score.
 Indeed, personal payday enquires can prevent any chance of obtaining traditional funding.

 - Finally, multiple changes in addresses - this has an effect on a credit score based on stability.
 Importantly, As cars are moveable assets, vehicle finance applications require domestic stability.

 Negative Score Information

 - Repayment History - one of the recent changes in the recording of your repayment history on credit cards and other credit.
 As such, your credit file records repayments for two years.
 Therefore, if you are more than 30 days late on a payment, it will be recorded on your credit file.

 - Importantly, a credit default has a severe negative effect on your credit score.

 - Also, Court judgements or being a director of a company in liquidation or winding-up proceedings, court writs, clear outs.